hcal/sprintlang/README.md

 ## To-Do

-The next stage of development involves creating a Python library and command-line interface (CLI) program that can parse SprintLang files, interact with the data, and provide summaries, suggestions, and other valuable project management insights.
-This will involve defining the formal syntax and grammar of the language, developing the parser, and testing the program with various project scenarios.
+- complete the lml design
+- create a Python library
+- create command-line interface (CLI) program that
+  - can parse SprintLang files
+  - interact with the data,
+  - provide summaries, suggestions, and other valuable project management insights (possibly using gpt-4)

 ## Contributing